eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/7_basic_terminal.md

-cd folder_name         # Enter directory (Change Directory) cd ..                  # Go to the parent directory (current directory is just .) cd ~                   # Go to home folder (the tilde points to your Home Folder)
+cd folder_name         # Enter directory (Change Directory) cd ..                  # Go to the parent directory (current directory is just .) cd ~                   # Go to home folder (the tilde points to your Home Folder) cd                     # Also goes to home directory (shortcut) cd -                   # Go back to previous directory

 # File operations
 touch filename         # Create empty file